The Genesis framework is a popular choice for WordPress users; over 270,000 WordPress sites use Genesis themes today.

 What is Genesis?

 Brian Gardner developed the Genesis framework in order to be able to roll-out easier theme updates for customers.
 The main Genesis framework (known as the "parent theme") handles functionality.
-Each individual theme (known as the "child theme") gets its functionality from the parent theme, but specific features (for example, colours and layout) can be indivdually customised.
+Each individual theme (known as the "child theme") gets its functionality from the parent theme, but specific features (for example, colors and layout) can be individually customized.

 How easy is Genesis to install and use?